-If you require a dairy free version of this drink, you can certainly substitute coconut kefir.
-If you’re not able to find coconut kefir you can use a combination of plant based milk and coconut yoghurt.
-That should give you a similar flavour and consistency.
+If you require a dairy-free version of this drink, you can certainly substitute coconut kefir.
+If you’re not able to find coconut kefir you can use a combination of plant-based milk and coconut yoghurt.
+That should give you a similar flavor and consistency.

-This smoothie is sweetened with medjool dates.
-I love using medjool dates because they’re a good source of various nutrients and have a lovely, caramel-like flavour.
+This smoothie is sweetened with Medjool dates.
+I love using Medjool dates because they’re a good source of various nutrients and have a lovely, caramel-like flavor.

 You can substitute other varieties of dates if you prefer, but keep in mind that if the dates you choose are particularly small, you may have to add a few extra dates in order to achieve the same level of sweetness.

-If you don’t have any dates at all but still want to make a kefir smoothie, you can substitute some raw honey or maple syrup to taste.
+If you don’t have any dates at all but still want to make this smoothie, you can substitute some raw honey or maple syrup to taste.
 Alternatively you could leave out the sweetener altogether and add 1/2 cup of banana, mango, or any other sweet fruit you like.

 Chocolate Kefir Smoothie